Skip to content

 Nutritional Information

-“Australian Sweet Lupin” refers the legume crop of Lupinus angustifolius (narrow-leafed lupin) cultivated in Australia.
-Australian Sweet Lupin is related to other legumes, including peanuts and soy.
+“European Organic Sweet Lupin” refers the legume crop of Lupinus angustifolius (narrow-leafed lupin) cultivated in Europe.
+European Organic Sweet Lupin is related to other legumes, including peanuts and soy.

-There are three lupin species fully domesticated for agriculture: the narrow-leafed lupin (Lupinus angustifolius, (Australian Sweet Lupin)), the European white lupin (Lupinus albus), and the yellow lupin (Lupinus luteus).
+There are several lupin species fully domesticated for agriculture: the narrow-leafed lupin (Lupinus angustifolius, (European Organic Sweet Lupin)), the European white lupin (Lupinus albus), and the yellow lupin (Lupinus luteus).

-L. albus has been a food ingredient in Europe for many years and L. angustifolius (Australian Sweet Lupin) was approved for general consumption 1999.
-Today in Europe it is estimated the 500,000 tonnes of food products contain lupin (both L. albus & L. angustifolius) as an ingredient, where it has been used to replace cereal grains or soy in food products such as baked goods, small goods and noodles/pasta.
+L. albus has been a food ingredient in Europe for many years and L. angustifolius (European Organic Sweet Lupin) was approved for general consumption 1999.
+Today worldwide it is estimated that several tons of food products contain lupin (both L. albus & L. angustifolius) as an ingredient, where it has been used to replace cereal grains or soy in food products such as baked goods, small goods and noodles/pasta.

 Lupin has been used in food products in France, Germany, Britain, Holland, Belgium, Denmark, Sweden, Portugal and Italy as well as the South American countries of Chile and Peru, often as a substitute of soybean.